 Noodle dishes are represented by strong interpretations of comfortable dishes.
 Pad Thai is of course present, but Nunthaporn’s version benefits from bits of Chinese chives, radishes, and tamarind, a trio of lively flavors that don’t always make the cut in more watered-down renditions of this dish.
 Pad see ew is made with gai lan, Chinese broccoli, as opposed to its American counterpart.
 The curried noodle soup benefits from a yellow sauce and pickled cabbage dressing a hearty bowl of wheat noodles with beef or chicken.

 Nunthaporn’s doesn’t try needlessly hard in the dessert department.
 Sweet, sticky rice is available either on its own or in combination with fresh mango when available or custard.
 Beside those choices, there’s coconut gelato.
 Anyone with a desire for more choices might try the ice cream counter next door at Sweet Cakes.
 A limited liquor license provides for wine and plenty of cold Thai beer to extinguish the heat of the food, but don’t expect clever cocktails or exotic beverages.

 Since it’s the only Thai restaurant in Downtown Mesa, with the nearest competitors several miles away, Nunthaporn’s could get by with a fairly generic Thai restaurant approach, including a clever name and less authentic cuisine.
 Instead, the restaurant makes itself worthy of a special trip.
-If we really want to “Imagine,” as John Lennon suggested, maybe it can be about excellent Thai food, available now on Main Street with the added bonus of being accessible via light rail in a few years.
+If we really want to “Imagine,” as John Lennon suggested, maybe it can be about excellent Thai food, available on in the decidedly real Main Street with the added bonus of being accessible via light rail.

 17 W. Main St., Mesa AZ 85201